eddflrs/pushberry/README.md

 Automated `git pull` from Github to your Raspberry Pi.

+1. Set up a service hook for your Github repository.
-Make sure to setup your ssh key beforehand.
+2. Make sure ssh is working correctly on your Pi.